Poikilos/integratoredu/README.md

 * (2017-08-30) renamed sign-student action to sign-extcare, renamed picked_up_by to chaperone, sign-extcare to student-microevent

 ## Regression tests
+* "for (i=" where should be "for (var i=" where i is any variable name (then check for lint and make sure another variable of same name in same scope doesn't exist otherwise rename the loop variable.
 * for transaction entry loading (all instances of yaml.read* pertaining to transactions) always create and use item.tmp.date and item.tmp.date check for stated_date or stated_time too (always use get_date_or_stated_date), and if still null, derive time from 6-character+ext filename and derive date from path
 * use of console.error (doens't exist, should be console.log)
 * use of object sent to value checking method such as fun.is_true (where instead, member of object should have been sent)